punithmadaiahkumar/GO/02_Functions/README.md

 4. `pointers.go`
 ```
-Hello World
-0xc000088220
-Hello World
+Go is concurrent
+Go is awesome
+Number of parameters:  3

-Welcome to the Go world!
+Welcome to Go world!
+Punith Gowda You are authorize to access the system: Punith
+Go is concurrent
+Go is awesome
+Number of parameters:  3

-Welcome to the Go world!
+Welcome to Go world!
+Punith Gowda
+ You are authorize to access the system: Punith
 ```